ZixuanChen613/DSCU/README.md

 python save_panoptic_features.py --ckpt path/to/panoptic_weights --save_val_pred
 ```

-This will create a directory in `cont_assoc/data/validation_predictions` with `npy` files for each scan of the validation sequence containing the semantic and instance predictions for each point.
+This will create a directory in `folder_path/ds_net/validation_predictions` with `npy` files for each scan of the validation sequence containing the semantic predictions, instance predictions for each point, and all point features.

 ## Train Contrastive U-Shape Network